Overview of the Event

 - Stand-alone Version of Jmol (this is only a sample and does not represent this year's actual design environment) - If the design environment does not work using the two methods listed above, you can run a simplified stand-alone version of Jmol using the Jmol.jar file.
 To launch Jmol and open the protein model, simply double click on the Jmol.jar file and drag the PDB file into the black display area.
 Then right click on this display area (which should now show an image of the protein) and select "console" from the expanded menu.
 Note that you need to copy all files onto each individual computer work station and not just the single Jmol.jar file.

-All files for the onsite visualization environments will be provided on a CD with the onsite kits and judging materials that are shipped to event supervisors.
+All files for the onsite visualization environments will be provided as a .zip download link.
+This link will be sent to the email addresses provided to us when requesting materials, as well as on a printed piece of paper included with the onsite kits and judging materials that are shipped to event supervisors.

 Additional Background Information